TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseUpgrade/Index.rst

 .. include:: /Images/AutomaticScreenshots/AdminTools/DatabaseAnalyzer.rst.txt

-More information about the process of upgrading TYPO3 CMS can be found in the :doc:`Upgrade Guide <t3install:Index>`.
+More information about the process of upgrading TYPO3 can be found in the :doc:`Upgrade Guide <t3install:Index>`.

 .. index::